nopSolutions/nopCommerce-Docs/developer/plugins/how-to-write-plugin_4.20.md

 > [!IMPORTANT]
 > Important note: After each project build, clean the solution before making changes.
 Some resources will be cached and can lead to developer insanity.

+> [!IMPORTANT]
+> You may need to rebuild your solution after adding your plugin.
+If you do not see DLLs for your plugin under Nop.Web\Plugins\PLUGIN_OUTPUT_DIRECTORY, you need to rebuild your solution. nopCommerce will not list your plugin in the Local Plugins page if your DLLs do not exist in the correct folder in Nop.Web.

 ## Handling requests.
 Controllers, models and views

 Now you can see the plugin by going to **Admin area → Configuration → Local Plugins**.
 But as you guessed our plugin does nothing.
 It does not even have a user interface for its configuration.
 Let's create a page to configure the plugin.